kennytilton/flexiscram/flexiscram-spa/README.md

 # flexiscram-spa

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/Day8/re-frame) application designed to demonstrate re-frame.

 ## Development Mode

 ### Run application:
+Make sure the FlexiScram service from the sibling directory/project is running, then...

 ```
 lein clean